VirtEngine/verticedev/proposals/02-multitenant-authentication_old.md

 # NOTE: This proposal is parked, as we decided to get rid of `openshift/origin (or) kubernetes`.
 Please refer the new [multitenant-authentication](verticedev/proposals/02-multitenant-authentication.md)

-# Multi tenant authentication: 2.0
+# Multi tenant authentication - NOT ACTIVE: 2.0

 *Terminology*,